Diagonalizing the Ricci Tensor: Nice bases and stably Ricci-diagonal bases

-In particular, for a Lie group $\G$, the above proposition implies: \begin{corollary} Let $\G$ be a compact Lie group with biinvariant metric $Q$.
-Let $\B$ be a $Q$-orthonormal basis for $\gg$ such that $\B$ is a nice basis.
-Then $\B$ is stably Ricci-diagonal. \end{corollary} We will now prove the converse. \begin{theorem} Let $\G$ be a compact group with biinvariant metric $Q$.
-Let $\B = \{e_i\}$ be a $Q$-orthonormal basis for $\gg$.
+Hence $\B$ is stably Ricci-diagonal. \end{proof} We will now prove the converse. \begin{theorem} Let $\G/\H$ be a compact homogeneous space and $Q$ a bi-invariant metric on $\gg$.
+Let $\B = \{e_i\}$ be a $Q$-orthonormal basis for $\h^\perp$.
 Suppose that $\B$ is stably Ricci-diagonal.
-Then $\B$ is a nice basis. \end{theorem} \begin{proof} Let $\g = \sum_{i=1}^n f_i^2\omega_i^2$ be a $\B$-diagonal metric on $\gg$.
-If $\B$ is stably Ricci-diagonal then the right hand side of \eqref{eqn:ric_cpt_biinv} must equal $0$ for every choice of values $f_k$.
-This gives us equations the structure constants $\gamma_{ab}^c$ must satisfy, and choosing sufficiently many values of the constants $f_k$, we will show that $\gamma_{rs}^i\gamma_{rs}^j = 0$ whenever $i\neq j$.
-If we let $\g_0$ be the diagonal metric where $f_k = c$ for each $k$, then $\Ric_{\g_0}(e_i, e_j)=0$ implies
+Then $\B$ is a nice basis. \end{theorem} \begin{proof} Let $\g$ be a $\B$-diagonal metric on $\G/\H$, given by $\g|_{\n_i} = f_i^2Q|_{\n_i}$.
+By \eqref{eqn:ric_homog_biinv}, the off-diagonal terms of Ricci are given by